 I couldn't find a "contact us" that wasn't for question answering, so I apologize for not asking a question.
 I just received the 13-14 month Just in Time Parenting Newsletter.
 I have found this is a great resource for myself and the families I work with in Early Intervention.
 I was not happy to see the section about weaning from the bottle or breast included in this month's newsletter.
 While I agree with beginning to wean from a bottle to a cup, I cannot agree with telling parents it is time to begin thinking about weaning from the breast.
 The World Health Organization recommends breastfeeding until AT LEAST 2 years of age because toddlers continue to receive benefits from their mothers' breast milk far beyond age 1.
 Many studies actually say that the natural age of weaning could be anywhere between 4 and 6 years of age.
 While I feel it is acceptable to discuss something that parents may thinking about doing, please be mindful of your language and include some information about breastfeeding through toddler-hood.
 Thanks!

-Champaign County OH Posted over 3 years ago
+Champaign County OH Posted almost 4 years ago

 Hi there.
 Unable to find work in my own country, I decided to look for work in South Korea.
 I don't like being here (its my 3rd time here) but I really need the money.
 The problem is that I had to leave my 2 daughters behind with my parents.
 I am a single parent and am financially responsible for my daughters, my parents and my brother.
 When I looked around me and saw just how everyone was struggling financially I knew I had to make the move.
 However, I don't know how I'm going to survive this.
 I'll be gone for a stretch of 1 year at a time and then will only see them for 2 weeks after that year.
 Already the youngest (she'll be 2 soon) is behaving differently and angry all the time from what I've been told.
 The other one is taking off sick from school which she would never usually do and has been begging me to take her out of school and wants to move to Korea to be with me.
 That is not an option as I just don't have the money to bring them here and I also wouldn't want to have them in a strange country where foreigners don't seem to have many rights.
 If anything happened to me while they were here, they'd have nobody to turn to.
 I cannot explain how miserable, sad, lonely, worried, etc I am.
 All I seem to do is cry.
 I don't even want to look at pictures of my babies because it actually makes me feel physical pain.
 I know we need the money but I am so torn.
 I try to keep busy but they are constantly on my mind.
 What should I do?
 I feel like either way I'm a bad mother.
 If I go back to them I'll be a broke mother who cannot provide for them.
 If I stay I'll be an absent mother to a large extent.

-OUTSIDEUS family caregiving Posted over 3 years ago
+OUTSIDEUS family caregiving Posted about 4 years ago

 While married I was raped.
 We didn't report.
 I found out I was pregnant.
 Was going to terminate.
 My husband at the time asked me not to.
 Said we would raise the baby no one has to know.
 We're divorced now.
 He said she's not his responsibility.
 I was never served divorce papers so I was not at court to tell my side.
 So he does nothing for her.
 Can I go back to court and make him responsible for her?